Skip to content

 For enterprise organizations, CB Insights offers API access, allowing integration with internal analytics systems and custom dashboards.

-- Access to in-depth data and research analytics
+• Access to in-depth industry reports and research analytics

-- Mosaic Score helps users assess trajectories of private companies
+• Mosaic Score feature helps assess potential success of private companies

-- Allows users to set alerts for industry trends, competitors, and funding news
+• Allows users to set up dashboards and alerts for industry trends, competitors, and funding news

 Pricing